The Ultimate Guide To Start Building Your Dropshipping Business

 - Paying a Youtuber to review your product

 - Paying a Social Media Influencer to advertise your product

-The benefits of paid marketing is that it’s immediate.
+The benefits of paid marketing are that it’s immediate.
 Your first sale could literally be a day from now if you choose to create a Facebook Ad, for example.
-In fact, Facebook Ads may be one of the best paid marketing strategies you have at your disposal.
+In fact, Facebook Ads may be one of the best-paid marketing strategies you have at your disposal.
 Later on in this guide, you’ll find a step by step guide on setting up your first Facebook Ad for only 5$ a day.

 In conclusion, always have how you’re going to market to your audience in mind.
 You need to know where your audience goes, engage them with emotional triggers, and convert to buyers.